 Ms. Bowers is a committee member of the Alzheimer’s Association and has also participated in the NOVA Family Services Back to School Event and the Clean the World Soap Drive.
 Ms. Bower is also the Education Chair for CFCC Young Professionals Committee.

-Mr. Byers is the director of Loudoun Water as well as serves on the board of the Loudon County Economic Development Authority.
+Mr. Byers is the director of Loudoun Water as well as serves on the board of the Loudoun County Economic Development Authority.

-Alissa Curry-Briggs — Senior Vice President, Director of Commercial Real Estate Lending
+Alissa Curry Briggs — Executive Director of Commercial Real Estate Lending

 Mr. Dempsey serves on the Fairfax County Consolidated Community Funding Pool (CCFP)—Selection Advisory Committee.
 CCFP funds projects that provide for human services, affordable housing development administration, and construction and acquisition and/or rehabilitation of affordable housing in Fairfax County.
 He is also the treasurer for the McLean Rotary Club Foundation and a chairperson for the Business Finance Group—Loan Committee.
 Mr. Dempsey coaches for SYA, CYA and Special Olympics.